Installation, Testing & Maintenance of New and Existing Systems

 We have also worked with property owners and managers to ensure their buildings are in observance of Local Law 26 of 2004– Sprinkler Compliance.

-wet sprinkler system is a sprinkler system using automatic sprinkler heads attached to a piping system containing water and is connected to a water supply so that water releases immediately from sprinklers opened by heat from a fire.
+A wet sprinkler system is a sprinkler system using automatic sprinkler heads attached to a piping system containing water and is connected to a water supply so that water releases immediately from sprinklers opened by heat from a fire.

 The dry-pipe sprinkler system employs automatic sprinklers attached to a piping system containing air or nitrogen under pressure.
 When released, the water flows into the piping system and discharges only from those sprinklers which have been activated by the fire.
 Dry-pipe sprinkler systems are installed in lieu of wet-pipe systems where piping is subject to freezing.